apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/performance.md

 a more balanced directory structure may be beneficial.
 Consult [the AWS documentation](http://docs.aws.amazon.com/AmazonS3/latest/dev/request-rate-perf-considerations.html).

-Reading or writing data encrypted with SSE-KMS forces S3 to make calls of the AWS KMS Key Management Service, which comes with its own [Request Rate Limits](http://docs.aws.amazon.com/kms/latest/developerguide/limits.html).
+Reading or writing data encrypted with SSE-KMS or DSSE-KMS forces S3 to make calls of the AWS KMS Key Management Service, which comes with its own [Request Rate Limits](http://docs.aws.amazon.com/kms/latest/developerguide/limits.html).
 These default to 1200/second for an account, across all keys and all uses of